awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 1. On the server details page, choose **Actions**, and then choose **Test**\.

-1. For **Identity provider testing**, enter the user name and password for a user that is in one of the groups that has access\.
+1. For **Identity provider testing**, enter the sign\-in credentials for a user that is in one of the groups that has access\.

 1. Choose **Test**\.